JessyCat92/temonianumboadranth/README.md

 To start the project as fast as possible, I started with create-react-app and template typescript.

 As the task is to show a index.html with a js and an css - I was not sure if this approach could be a bit misleading - but at least after running react is already doing this.
-At this step the App only shows an Headline (h1) with Hello World as required.
+At this step the Stars only shows an Headline (h1) with Hello World as required.

+### Task 2
+I added here the 3 pages and added the Menu at the top as only 3 navigation points can be fulfilled there.
+As I was not sure about "Implement multiple designs" - I left this out for now.
+To implement here multiple designs at least for coloring classes can be changed as bootstrap delivers that.
+To move the Nav to the side (which doesn't make sense with only three pages in my mind) - we could do this by simply overwriting bootstrap classes with other flex values.